hungdothanh/Con-GaIT/README.md

 # Clinician-Centered Dashboard for Parkinson’s Disease Care

 This repository contains the source code and supporting materials for a clinician-facing dashboard that integrates AI-based analysis of gait data to support Parkinson’s Disease diagnosis, monitoring, and treatment planning with **transparency**, **explainability**, and **contestability** through modular design and Expert-Guided AI Support.
-Three main interface's tabs with several key features are presented as follows:
+Three main interface tabs with several key features are presented as follows:

 ## 📝 Gait Session Summary
 Provides a detailed visualization of sensor signals from foot-mounted IMUs during gait sessions.